Verndale-Corp/Sitecore-Fallback-Dictionary-Updates/README.txt

 Update the Sitecore Dictionary logic to take language fallback into account.

 Compatibility
-The codebase is compatible with Sitecore 6.6.x releases.
+The codebase is compatible with Sitecore 6.6.x releases and at least through Sitecore 7.2.x.
 This assumes you are using the latest version of the Partial Language Fallback Module http://marketplace.sitecore.net/en/Modules/Language_Fallback.aspx